magepages/mpdocs/docs/worldpay/index.md

 - **Payment from Applicable Countries**:
   - Select the **All Allowed Countries** to apply Card payment methods in all countries
+  - To restrict this payment with more conditions, see [Payment Restrictions](https://www.mageplaza.com/magento-2-payment-restriction/) module.
   - Select **Specific Countries** to limit certain countries to use this payment method
     - **Payment from Specific Countries**: The selected countries will be allowed to apply the Card payment method.
 - **Minimum Order Total**: